Marketing, Manufacturing, Packaging & Labelling, Advertising

 There are currently no specific laws to governing advertising of drugs over the internet.
 The same regulatory framework that applies to advertisement of drugs generally will apply to advertising over the internet as well.

 However, the government is reportedly in the process of amending the D&C Rules in order to incorporate specific requirements for the online sale of drugs.
-For more information, please refer to Question 1 of the Regulatory Reform overview.
+For more information, please refer to Chapter about Regulatory Reforms, Question 1.

 20. May medicines and devices be advertised or sold directly to consumers?

 Medicines and devices that are covered under the advertisement restrictions specified under the DMRA and the D&C Act, cannot be advertised directly to consumers.
-For details, please refer to Question 38 above.
+For details, please refer to Chapter 3 Question 17.

 21. How is compliance monitored?